Azure/GPT-RAG/docs/PERFTEST_CONCEPTS.md

 |`e2e`| End to end request time.|
 |`util`| Azure OpenAI deployment utilization percentage as reported by the service.|

-##### Retry Strategy

-When setting up a retry strategy for Azure OpenAI benchmarking, it's crucial to select an approach that carefully balances resource capacity to avoid skewing latency statistics.
-The OpenAI library version 1.0 or greater incorporates a default retry logic that attempts to reconnect up to two times for certain errors, such as connection issues, request timeouts, conflicts, rate limits, and server errors, using a brief exponential backoff.

-To accurately measure the responsiveness of a resource under normal operating conditions, avoid pushing it to the point of throttling.
-Running tests with the `retry=none` setting ensures that throttled requests are immediately retried with a reset start time.
-This approach separates the impact of retries from the time measurements displayed in the tool output.
-Consequently, the latency metrics generated will only represent the duration of the final successful request, excluding the total time spent on retries.
-Using 'retry=none' provides a true reflection of the resource's capacity to handle requests without throttling.
-You can still monitor the Azure OpenAI service responses generating error 429 to estimate the percentage of requests that may require redirection to a backup during peak loads.

 ##### Monitoring AOAI Resource